OpenKH/OpenKh/docs/tool/GUI.ModsManager/index.md

 ## Binarc Methods

-* `copy` - Performs a copy on a supfile within a Bar.
+* `copy` (KH2, BBS) - Performs a copy on a supfile within a Bar.
 Must be one of the [following](https://github.com/Xeeynamo/OpenKh/blob/master/OpenKh.Tools.BarEditor/Helpers.cs#L14) types

 Asset Example